Welcome to Beyond Hogwarts!

 J.K. told the fans that, sadly, there is no chance that Neville’s parents, who were tortured into madness by Bellatrix and Rudolphus Lestrange, will ever leave St. Mungo’s Hospital for Magical Maladies.

 “I know people really wanted some hope for that, and I can quite see why because, in a way, what happens to Neville’s parents is even worse than what happened to Harry’s parents,” J.K. said.
 “The damage that is done, in some cases with very dark magic, is done permanently.”

 However, she said Neville finds happiness in his grandmother’s acceptance of him as a gifted wizard and as the new herbology professor at Hogwarts.

-But there were also two characters that d who J.K. had not originally planned to in the finale.
-She said, "Fred, Lupin and Tonks really caused me a lot of pain.
-Lupin and Tonks were two who were ed who I had intended to keep alive.
-It's like an exchange of hostages, isn't it?"
+But there were also two characters that died who J.K. had not originally planned to kill in the finale.
+She said, “Fred, Lupin and Tonks really caused me a lot of pain.
+Lupin and Tonks were two who were killed who I had intended to keep alive.
+It’s like an exchange of hostages, isn’t it?”